paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 --------------------

 The Python documentation for `PyDict_SetItem()`_ is incomplete.
-In summary `PyDict_SetItem()`_ actually does this with the key and value reference counts:
+`PyDict_SetItem()`_ changes the key and value reference counts according to these rules:

 * If the key exists in the dictionary then key's reference count remains the same.
 * If the key does *not* exist in the dictionary then its reference count will be incremented.
 * The value's reference count will always be incremented.
 * If the key exists in the dictionary then the previous value reference count will be decremented before the value is replaced by the new value (and the new value reference count is incremented).
-  If the key exists in the dictionary and the value is the same then this, effectively, means reference counts of both key and value remain unchanged.
+  If the key exists in the dictionary and the value is the same then this means, effectively, that reference counts of both key and value remain unchanged.

 This code illustrates `PyDict_SetItem()`_ with ``assert()`` showing the reference count: